patrickmtydir/Gift-Exchange-Data-Visualization/README.md

 Inside the "After After" and "Effort Before" folders, you will find the data visuializations for individual sessions.

 The data is omitted because the paper has not been published, yet.
 To give you an idea of the data structure, each session subfolder has an excel file named "Transactions.xlsx".
-In addition, I export a compiled data set named "r\_data.csv", which is also omitted.

 If you would like a copy of the working paper, please feel free to contact me.
 I am more than happy to share my work.